 Lastly when the machine is complete and ready for deployment you can start setting up the workstation for the user and make sure things such as shared drives are mapped, printers are installed and the applications they will be using are installed and working.

-Tasks involved with managing workstations will range from monitoring the workstation through to changing specific settings on these workstations when required by using tools such as group policy.
+Tasks involved with workstation and desktop management will range from monitoring the workstation to changing specific settings on these workstations when required by using tools such as group policy.
 Using group policy is a convenient way to apply a bulk change to a number of PCs in one hit to save time visiting each PC one by one and manually making those changes.
 These changes can include a simple desktop background setting, password policy settings, Google Chrome settings and even the deployment of an application through an .MSI file.
-I would also use group policy to manage user settings such as deploying mapped drives and install printers simply because it is more reliable and consistent then trying to use scripting of some sort.
+I would also use group policy to manage user settings such as deploying mapped drives and install printers simply because it is more reliable and consistent than trying to use scripting of some sort.

 Microsoft office is used by default at most organisations these days.
-Whether it is on premise or 365, you can benefit from using group policy manage each of these installs and settings.
+Whether it is on-premise or 365, you can benefit from using group policy to manage each of these installs and settings.

 Examples of some office group policy settings that I recommend that you should look at changing are –

-- Auto save and auto recover locations – change to home directory
+- Autosave and auto recover locations – change to the home directory

-Once your machines are running like clockwork its time to Maintain and monitor them to ensure they are running efficiently.
-Its hard to monitor machines that are remote so there is a number of agents out there you can install to allow you to both manage and monitor machines both inside and outside your network.
+Once your machines are running like clockwork, your job is not complete.
+Workstation management also involves Maintaining and monitoring them to ensure they are running efficiently.
+It’s hard to monitor machines that are remote so there is a number of agents out there you can install to allow you to both manage and monitor machines both inside and outside your network.

 Off boarding Workstations

-The first step when off-boarding a workstation is to update your inventory or asset register.
+The hardest part of workstation management is keeping your Asset Database up to date.
+When off-boarding a workstation, the first task will always be to update your inventory or asset register.
 If the workstation is being replaced or upgraded with a new one but the machine is still sufficient for use by another user and can be deployed out again then mark it as spare and look to clean it up and re-image it.
 If it is not good enough for re-circulation then you can start the process to retire the asset.
 This will include marking the asset as retired in the asset register and follow the steps to archive the data and wipe the hard drive ready for the trash or recycling.
 If the machine will end up as trash make sure you strip the machine of the parts that can be reused as spares.